-Her 21-year Emory record now stands at 685-153.
-McDowell pocketed her 600th win on October 5, 2014, with a come-from-behind 3-2 decision over Carnegie Mellon in the University Athletic Association Round Robin I. Her 500th career triumph took place on October 8, 2011, when the Eagles topped Maryville, 3-0.
-That win over the Scots was the team's 23rd consecutive win, tying the 1994 team for the school record.
+Her 22-year Emory record now stands at 715-160.
+McDowell notched her 700th career triumph on October 5, 2017, when the Eagles topped Oglethorpe University.
+Her 600th win took place on October 5, 2014, with a come-from-behind 3-2 decision over Carnegie Mellon in the University Athletic Association Round Robin I.

 McDowell oversaw the 2016 team close out the year with an overall slate of 33-6.
-The squad's win total marked the 10th straight and 18th campaign of 30 or more victories during McDowell's tenure as hed coach.
 The Eagles advanced to the quarterfinals of the NCAA D-III Championships, where it came out on the short end of a five-set battle to eventual champion Calvin College.
 Under McDowell's guidance, three players landed All-America recognition with Jessica Holler and Sarah Maher capturing first-team acclaim while sophomore Sydney Leimbach was a honorable-mention pick.
 Emory also played its way to the University Athletic Association title, it fifth in the past eight years and seventh overall, defeating Carnegie Mellon in the championship showdown.
 Emory ended the year ranked No. 2 in the final AVCA Top 25 Poll.